amihaiemil/amihaiemil.github.io/_posts/2017-02-13-github-automatically-deploy-files-from-one-repo-to-another.markdown

  to another, using Rultor
 ---

-Due to its rich and well designed API, Github has a vast number of integrations.
-There is a lot of software out there that runs on top of Github.
-One such software is
+Due to its rich and well designed API, Github has a vast number of integrations that run on top of it.
+[Rultor](http://doc.rultor.com/) is one of the many pieces of software that integrate with Github.
-[Rultor](http://doc.rultor.com/).
 If you're not familiar with it, you can read more  in several articles written by its creator [here](http://www.yegor256.com/tag/rultor).

-In this post I'm going to show you how to achieve one particular goal: moving files from one repo to another.
-This is something that I did recently, found it tricky and figured I'd write about it.
+In this post I'm going to show you how to achieve one particular goal: moving files from one repo to another with Rultor.
+This is something that I did recently and figured I'd write about it, since I found it rather tricky.

 <figure>
  <img src="/images/jerrys_cousin.png" alt="Jerry's Cousin">